jarjan/sundaycoding/README.md

-# hackerrank
+# sundaycoding

-My lame solutions for problems on HackerRank
+My lame solutions for problems on HackerRank/Advent of Code and other coding challenges.